mikmart/pdfnumbering/README.md

-# A package and CLI to add page numbers to a PDF document
+# Adding page numbers to a PDF document

 ## Installation